Feline papillomavirus PCR test

 Lesion swab or scraping, or 0.2 ml fresh, frozen or fixed tissue, or

-0.2 ml whole blood in EDTA (purple top) or ACD (yellow top) tube.
+0.2 ml whole blood in EDTA (purple top) tube.

 Contact Zoologix if advice is needed to determine an appropriate specimen type for a specific diagnostic application.
 For specimen types not listed here, please contact Zoologix to confirm specimen acceptability and shipping instructions.